 Can Adderall Cause Schizophrenia-Like Psychosis?

-Adderall has been the best friend of students because of its unregulated recreational use, energy boosting power and the patients of attention deficit hyperactivity disorder (ADHD) attributed to its treatment potential.
+Adderall has been the best friend of students because of its unregulated recreational use, energy boosting power and especially for the patients with Attention Deficit Hyperactivity Disorder (ADHD) attributed to its treatment potential.
+These patients can get to know in-depth information on ADHD by visiting sites like http://www.guidetoadhd.com/

 Along with its widespread fan following, the abuse potential and addictive property has equally contributed in keeping Adderall in breaking news as well as controversies.
 A recent finding brings this medication back to the debate regarding if Adderall can actually cause Schizophrenia-like Psychosis.